Clifton Government Relations represents, consults with and trains nonprofit organizational clients and their staff, board and volunteers.

 Stewart is engaged in a number of volunteer efforts.
 After leaving the Metro Council he served on the Historic Zoning Commission and since 2000 has served as a member of Metro’s Planning Commission, currently serving as its Vice Chair.
 He serves as a Trustee of the Baptist Healing Trust, a committee member and former chair of the TN Bar Association Government Affairs Committee, member of Nashville Bar Association and Advisory Board member of TN Immigrant and Refugee Rights Coalition Advisory.

-Stewart has participated in the public policy process as an interested citizen, a lawyer representing clients with issues being addressed by the state and local legislative and administrative bodies, a registered lobbyist for persons and nonprofit groups normally without access to the process and as an elected local official.
+Stewart has participated in the public policy process as an interested citizen, a lawyer representing clients with issues being addressed by the state and local legislative and administrative bodies, a registered lobbyist for persons and nonprofit groups normally without access to the process and as an elected local legislator.
 He regularly speaks and presents workshops on the policy-making process and plans and delivers substantive workshops on public issues to a variety of groups.

 Stewart is married to Louise Clifton, retired librarian and technology coordinator at Glendale K-4 elementary school and other Metro Public Schools.
 They have two sons, Jeff and Phillip.